ImmyGarth01/A00025521---OSJournal-/Phase-2/phase-2.md

 **Network Security:**

-1. Restrict Network Access -
+1. Restrict Network Access - This is dictated by the firewall rules but its always good rule of thumb to check, this is so you only have secure connections

-2. Monitor Network Access -
+2. Monitor Network Access - You can do this to detect any unusal activity that could potentailly be a threat

-3. Disable unused Network Services -
+3. Disable unused Network Services - Any services that are not being used are an avenue that could be exploited, make sure you disable the services that aren't being used

 ## 3. Threat Model